nodetec/relayrunner/docs/relays/khatru-pyramid/configuration.md

 - `DOMAIN` - The domain name of your server, e.g., `"relay.relayrunner.xyz"`.

-- `PORT` - The port your relay will run on.
+- `PORT` - The port your relay will use for the WebSocket connection.
 This setting is optional and the default value is `"3334"`.
 We'll set this to `"3335"`.

 - `DATABASE_PATH` - The directory where your relay will store data.
 This setting is optional and the default value is set to `"./db"`.
 We'll set this to `"/var/lib/khatru-pyramid/db"`.

 - `USERDATA_PATH` - The file where your relay will store user data.
 This setting is optional and the default value is set to `"./users.json"`.
 We'll set this to `"/var/lib/khatru-pyramid/users.json"`.

 - `MAX_INVITES_PER_PERSON` - The maximum number of invites each person can make for the relay.
-This setting is optional and the default value is set to `"3"`.
+This setting is optional and the default value is set to `"3"` which is what we're using.

-- `RELAY_NAME` - The name of your relay, e.g., `"Relay Runner's Khatru Pyramid Relay"`.
+- `RELAY_NAME` - The name of your relay which will be shared with Nostr clients.
+Should be less than 30 characters.
+We'll set this to `"Relay Runner's Pyramid Relay"`.

 - `RELAY_PUBKEY` - Your Nostr public key (32-byte hex, not npub), e.g., `"3bcbb0f7dea9da9f5b2659ca5da89d5e576215de3885e51bd2474dd1b0c44b16"`.

 - `RELAY_DESCRIPTION` - A description of your relay.
 This setting is optional and the default value is set to `""`.
-We'll set this to `"Khatru Pyramid Nostr Relay"`.
+We'll set this to `"This is a Relay Runner Khatru Pyramid relay."`.

-- `RELAY_CONTACT` - Your email address used for administrative requests, e.g., `"your-email@example.com"`.
+- `RELAY_CONTACT` - Alternative contact used for administrative requests.
+Can be an email or website and should be a URI using schemes like `mailto` or `https`.
 This setting is optional and the default value is `""`.
+We'll set this to `"mailto:devs@node-tec.com"`.

 - `RELAY_ICON` - URL to your relay's icon, e.g., `"https://example.com/your-relay-icon.png"`.
+It's recommended to be in squared shape.
 This setting is optional and the default value is `""`.